The foundations of AI governance

 Our take: Prohibit banned AI systems and set processes for evaluating all other risk categories.
 Consider leveraging Third-Party Risk Management (TPRM) tools and AI-specific extensions to assess AI-linked risks with privacy, security, and ethics standards.
 Although TPRM tools are automated, human review ensures flagged risks can be properly addressed.

 Our take: We support the use of proprietary AI systems, including generative AI, provided the systems undergo thorough vetting and have guardrails to mitigate known risks.
 Through our new AI Governance solution, we prepare and protect your data for accelerated AI system rollout.
-With this solution, you can power responsible AI with clean, compliant, unbiased data — ensuring you get value out of AI, safely.
+With this solution, you can power responsible AI with clean, compliant, unbiased data, ensuring you get value from AI safely.

 Another option is building your own large language model (LLM).
 In a survey of 1,300 enterprise CEOs, 51% said they were planning to build their own generative AI implementations, leveraging foundational models such as ChatGPT, Claude and Llama and extending them into their particular domain, industry, and expertise.